-Harold therefore intended, initially at least, to blockade the entire Hastings Peninsula.
-If the blockade was successful and he had camped at a safe distance from an enemy, he would have been victorious.
-Something went wrong.
-Poitiers, Jumièges, Wace, Carmen and others report that Harold, while still in London, sensibly dispatched messengers and spies to scout the enemy position, strength, fortifications.
+Harold would not have gone to the theatre of war unless he felt safe.
+Poitiers, Jumièges, Wace, Carmen and others report that while he was still in London he took the only sensible course of action, dispatching messengers and spies to scout the enemy position, strength, deployment, and fortifications.
 They must have reported that it was safe to venture beyond the Andredsweald or he would not have crossed the Rother.
-This implies that Harold planned to camp north of the Brede and that he thought it was safe because his men could defend the river's crossing points.
-We will return to this in the English Camp section below.
-Unfortunately, Harold's intelligence was faulty, probably because his scouts were hoodwinked, as we will explain in the section about 'William's plan'.
-This is what led to his downfall.
+His intelligence was faulty, probably because his scouts were tricked by William.
+We will return to this in the section about William's plan.